-A full shutdown of bus service in Metro Vancouver is expected for Nov.
+A full shutdown of bus and SeaBus service in Metro Vancouver is expected this week, from Nov.
 27 through Nov.
-29, following an announcement Wednesday by the union representing transit workers.
+29.

-Meanwhile, current job action in the ongoing labour dispute between those transit workers and their employer, Coast Mountain Bus Company, is already taking its toll on many bus routes across Metro Vancouver.
+Meanwhile, current job action in the ongoing labour dispute between transit workers and their employer, Coast Mountain Bus Company, has already been taking its toll on many bus routes across Metro Vancouver.

-As of 8am on Wednesday, Nov.
-20, the Translink alerts webpage was showing 410 alerts for bus routes across the Lower Mainland.
+As of 10am on Tuesday, Nov.
+26, the Translink alerts webpage was showing 265 alerts on various bus routes throughout the Lower Mainland.
 Translink likewise warned of bus cancellations and delays on its Twitter feed.
 No SeaBus cancellations were listed as expected for Tuesday's service.

-Outside of the upcoming three-day full-scale shutdown on Metro Vancouver bus and SeaBus services, students, staff and faculty should prepare for reductions in bus service of 10–15 percent.
+Outside of the upcoming three-day full-scale shutdown on Metro Vancouver bus and SeaBus services, students, staff and faculty should be prepared for regular reductions in bus service of 10–15 percent.
 This is in addition to the ongoing impact on SeaBus operations.